thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        Rescan the block chain for missing wallet transactions on startup (1 = start from wallet creation time, 2 = start from genesis block)

-  -salvagewallet
-       Attempt to recover private keys from a corrupt wallet on startup

   -spendzeroconfchange
        Spend unconfirmed change when sending transactions (default: 1)